kirikintha/property/readme.txt

 IF YOU ARE RUNNING YOUR FIRST IMPORT, BACKUP FIRST!!!!!!!

 If you do not backup, let the great bird of the galaxy help you.
-Let me say this once more, for heaven's sake backup before making your first import, or if mannually importing.
+Let me say this once more, for heaven's sake backup before making your first import, or if manually importing.
 This is just good practice, don't make a NOOB decision.
 WARNING: This module does not back up for you, so it is best practice to use the backup/migrate module and set up regular backups so you are not hosed.

 Lastly, did I mention to backup?!